codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why don't skeletons ride roller coasters?
-They don't have the stomach for it.
+Why was the shirt happy to hang around the tank top?
+Because it was armless

 ## Daily Trivia

-The teapot often seen in many 3D modeling applications is called what?
+All of the following programs are classified as raster graphics editors EXCEPT:
- 1. Utah Teapot
+ 1. GIMP
- 2. Tennessee Teapot
+ 2. Adobe Photoshop
- 3. Pixar Teapot
+ 3. Paint.NET
- 4. 3D Teapot
+ 4. Inkscape

 <details>
   <summary>Answer</summary>
-  Utah Teapot
+  Inkscape
 </details>